 • Valuable information on the ecology of shorebirds and expertise in shorebird management has been gained.

-• The NPWS, with the help of volunteers, has achieved more for shorebird conservation than it could have on its own.
+• The NPWS, with the help of us, has achieved more for shorebird conservation than it could have on its own.

-• Volunteers have gained a wide range of skills including field skills, construction and maintenance skills and planning, communication and negotiation skills by being involved with this project.
+• We volunteers have gained a wide range of skills including field skills, construction and maintenance skills and planning, communication and negotiation skills by being involved with this project.

-• A useful exchange of information and ideas has developed between volunteers, the NPWS and others involved in shorebird conservation both in Australia and overseas.
+• We exchange information and ideas with the NPWS and others involved in shorebird conservation both in Australia and overseas.

 Measures of success

-• Increased numbers of eggs, chicks and fledglings of pied oystercatchers, hooded plovers, and little terns following management actions.
+• Increased numbers of eggs, chicks and fledglings of pied oystercatchers, hooded plovers, and little terns following the program’s actions.

-• Birds have successfully bred and fledged young on busy and heavily used beaches following careful management.
+• Birds have successfully bred and fledged young on busy and heavily used beaches following the program’s careful management.

 • Reasons for nest failure were able to be accurately determined in most cases.